ge8/docaas-devlab/README.md

 Some of the application APIs hit multiple lambdas in sequence, if they're all cold for example after a new deployment, you might experience up to 12 seconds of delay the first time you hit an API.
 After that first time, the response should be quick.

+### How do I log out of the app?
+To log out you can close the browser.
+Make sure you're using incognito browser sessions and that you close all incognito browser sessions from the same browser (Chrome, Firefox).
+It would be better to have a sign out button but we didn't implement it yet.